You don’t need to be a Developer to do this! – The RPA Edition

 Plan for scale early on.

 IT groups have honed the practice of application development over decades to a well-defined process and accompanying tools that enforce this process.
 RPA implementations have their own nuances that require a different mindset.
-Some of the traditional change control and architectural methodologies and process can be applied, however, in other areas, new processes and a RPA specific toolset is required.
+Some of the traditional change control and architectural methodologies and process can be applied, however, in other areas, new processes and RPA specific toolset is required.
 Successful Implementations at scale require the establishment of

 - Scalable and Robust Infrastructure